jasongrimes/fretboardfoundation/_chapters/020-chords/060-minor-harmony.md

 The notes in a natural minor scale are identical to the notes in the relative major scale a minor third above it.
 For example,
-the notes and chords in A natural minor are the same as in C major.
+the notes and chords in A natural minor are the same as the notes in C major.

 This is a quick way to get started learning the chords in a minor key: by learning a major key we get the relative minor for free.